Barney Miller: Fish

+There was talk of Abe Vigoda returning to Barney Miller as a regular cast member.
+According to Vigoda, producer Danny Arnold approached him: "Danny wined and dined me at the Park Lane Hotel the other day in New York, trying to convince me to come back.
+He wants me either as a regular or to do some guest shots, as well as a Barney Miller movie to be shot in New York for European distribution.
+I told him I could not make a commitment at the present time because of other offers."
+Arnold told reporters, "We've made an offer to him but we haven't received a definite response."
+Vigoda held out for more money, Arnold refused, and Vigoda finally walked away from negotiations.

+After the smoke had cleared from Vigoda's departure, syndicated columnist Gary Deeb wrote candidly about the situation: "A major factor in his disappearing act is the fact that it was Detective Fish, not Abe Vigoda, whom millions of viewers had fallen in love with.
+Vigoda's recent difficulty in locating respectable work has been triggered by his own personality.
+According to many Hollywood performers, the guy is a royal pain -- and in many cases, it's simply not worth the hassle to hire him.
+During his three-and-a-half seasons on Barney Miller, Vigoda drove Danny Arnold, the program's creator, up the wall."
+In the spring of 1981, Vigoda did make a final appearance as Fish as a guest in the seventh-season episode "Lady and the Bomb", thus giving his character some closure.

-Wojo Pilot
+Wojo pilot

 After Fish was canceled, a special one-hour episode of Barney Miller aired on January 25, 1979.
 It was created as a pilot episode for another possible Barney Miller spin-off to star series regular Max Gail.
-Titled “Wojo's Girl”, the first half of the episode was set at the 12th precinct in which Wojo (played by Gail) decides to have his girlfriend Nancy, a former prostitute (played by Darlene Parks), live with him.
-The second half of the installment takes place entirely in Wojo's apartment as he and Nancy try and struggle to adjust to living together.
-The pilot did not sell, Park's character of Nancy was never seen again and Gail remained with Barney Miller until the series ended in the spring of 1982.
+Titled "Wojo's Girl", the first half of the episode was set at the 12th Precinct in which Wojo (played by Gail) decides to have his girlfriend Nancy, a former prostitute (played by Darlene Parks), live with him.
+The second half of the installment takes place entirely in Wojo's apartment as he and Nancy struggle to adjust to living together.
+The pilot did not sell, Parks's character of Nancy was never seen again and Gail remained with Barney Miller until the series ended in the spring of 1982.